 If you want to grow traffic to your website, you’ll most likely need to publish more keyword optimised content.

 One of the biggest challenges with creating website content is finding the balance between what will appeal to potential patients and what will rank in Google.

-From an SEP perspective, each Page or Blog Post should have a central Keyword theme aimed around one Keyword.
+From an SEO perspective, each Page or Blog Post should have a central keyword theme aimed around one keyword.
 That keyword should be put in the following places: